 Insufficient Data Protection

 Utilizing a strong antivirus/antimalware software and an enterprise-grade firewall is another huge protection we see overlooked far too often.
 These technologies help safeguard you from the millions of malicious attacks released onto the internet every week (around 1 million new vulnerabilities are released every day).
-As a healthcare provider, your office is chalk full of everything a hacker needs to successfully steal hundreds of identities in an instant.
-As a privately owned healthcare facility (as opposed to government owned), dental practices are often a jackpot target for those with vicious intentions.
-A high quality antivirus and firewall are easy to implement, and make a huge impact on the integrity of your practice data and network.
+As a healthcare provider, your office is chock-full of everything a hacker needs to successfully steal hundreds of identities in an instant.
+As a privately owned healthcare facility (as opposed to government-owned), dental practices are often a jackpot target for those with vicious intentions.
+A high-quality antivirus and firewall are easy to implement and make a huge impact on the integrity of your practice data and network.

 Lack of Adequate Staff Education